 Ovech Fortress holds a unique place in Bulgarian history for several reasons:

-• Surviving Heritage: Despite being subjected to invasions, destruction, and abandonment, the fortress’s remnants today, like the renovated bridge, wells, churches, and guard towers, serve as tangible links to the past, helping us understand and appreciate the historical narrative of Bulgaria.
+- Surviving Heritage: Despite being subjected to invasions, destruction, and abandonment, the fortress’s remnants today, like the renovated bridge, wells, churches, and guard towers, serve as tangible links to the past, helping us understand and appreciate Bulgaria’s historical narrative.

 The journey of the Ovech Fortress is a fascinating tale of resilience and transformation, reflecting the historical tides of the Bulgarian land.
 It stands as a testament to the varied and tumultuous history of the region.